Hanbrar/Financial-Sentiment-Bot/README.md

 Using this dataset https://huggingface.co/datasets/mltrev23/financial-sentiment-analysis

-Also there is issue with the juytper notebook so you will need to clone the repo and run it locally.
+**Also there is issue with the juytper notebook so you will need to clone the repo and run it locally. 😊 **